-Students who want to #LiveTheTradition for the 2019-2020 academic year will participate in a new, updated housing lottery process starting in fall 2018!
-WE ARE excited to provide a more streamlined process that invites students to view available housing options and then create a Housing and Food Service (HFS) Contract.
+Students who want to #LiveTheTradition for the 2020-2021 academic year will need to participate in the Housing Process, which sends students invitations to view available housing options and then create a Housing and Food Service (HFS) Contract.

-Current Penn State students who are eligible to #LiveTheTradition next year will need to participate in the housing lottery process during the established timeline.
-The housing lottery process is managed through the eLiving system, which requires a student to authenticate using their Penn State Access Account User ID (e.g., abc1234) and password.
+Current Penn State students who are eligible to #LiveTheTradition next year will need to REQUEST HOUSING during the established timeline.
+The housing process is managed through the eLiving system, which requires a student to authenticate using their Penn State Access Account User ID (e.g., abc1234) and password.

-Every student who participates in the process will receive an invitation to view available housing options, however the University is not able to guarantee that every student will be able to select a specific preferred housing option.
-This ensures that every student has the opportunity to live on campus next year.
-The housing lottery process also supports Gender Neutral Housing assignments.
+Every student who Requests Housing will receive an invitation to view available housing options, however the University is not able to guarantee that every student will be able to select a specific preferred housing option.
+This assures that every student has the opportunity to live on campus next year.
+The housing process also supports Gender Neutral Housing assignments.

 - Attend an Information Session to learn about the process